BUSINESS LAW: COMMON LAW PERSPECTIVES

-Pedagogically, we use a 'real-world' case study method as the platform for grounding the discussions in our lectures and tutorials, based on popular models such as the Harvard Business School case method, the hypothetical problem-method used in leading law schools, as well as popular texts which present legal material through case studies, such as Contracts in the Real World: Stories of Popular Contracts and Why They Matter (CUP 2016) and Company Law in Context (2012).
+We use 'real-world' case studies as the platform for grounding the discussions in our lectures and tutorials, based on popular models such as the Harvard Business School case method, the hypothetical problem-method used in leading law schools, as well as popular texts which present legal material through case studies, such as Contracts in the Real World: Stories of Popular Contracts and Why They Matter (CUP 2016) and Company Law in Context (2012).

 |Welcome message from Dean of NUS SCALE